Jobs, Internships and Volunteering in the U.S.

 Optional Practical Training (OPT) allows F-1 visa students to work for 12 months in the U.S. in a job or internship experience related to their majors.
 Students may choose to use this time immediately after graduation.
 In addition, STEM majors may qualify for a 24 month extension of OPT.
 The CIE has created a complete Overview of Optional Practical Training (pdf) for your reference, which includes a list of all STEM OPT eligible majors at W&L.

-For on-campus jobs, your F-1 visa allows students to work part-time (up to 20 hours per week) while classes are in session and full-time (40 hours per week) while on official university breaks (e.g. fall break, winter break, summer break, etc.).
-For off-campus job, students may work part-time or full-time while on CPT or OPT.
+For on-campus jobs, the F-1 visa allows students to work part-time (up to 20 hours per week) while classes are in session and full-time (40 hours per week) while on official university breaks (for example, fall break, winter break, summer break, etc.).
+However, the student employment policies at W&L (regardless of citizenship status) do not allow students to work more than 29 hours a week in total between all on-campus jobs.
+Students may work part-time or full-time for off-campus jobs while on CPT or OPT.

 Even if you aren't being paid for an internship or other activity you may be considered an employee according to U.S. government labor and immigration laws.
 This is very important to understand, because international students must receive authorization to work off-campus.
 Working off-campus without employment authorization is a violation of your visa status.
 The CIE and CPD offices collaborated to create a guide to help you understand these important distinctions.